lavrenovamaria/42-libft/README.md

 # 42-libft
-## Reimplementation of some of the Standard C Library functions
+## Reimplementation of some of the Standard C Library functions.

 This repository contains some of the standard library C functions.
 List of available functions is presented in the subject [en.subject.pdf](https://github.com/lavrenovamaria/42-libft/files/7067065/en.subject.pdf)